waynethompson/waynethompson.github.io/_posts/2024/2024-07-14-Code-Reviews.md

    * **Comments:** Are comments used judiciously to explain complex logic or non-obvious decisions?

 3. **Design:**
    * **Modularity:** Is the code well-structured into manageable modules?
-Are there opportunities to refactor for better organization?
+Are there opportunities to refactor for better organisation?
    * **Coupling:** Is the code loosely coupled, meaning that changes in one part are unlikely to cause unexpected issues elsewhere?
    * **Cohesion:** Are related pieces of code grouped together?
 Does each module have a single, clear responsibility?